Google Foundation Grant

-In the most recent Google Grant Scam, people are receiving an email from a so-called Google Foundation.
+In the most recent Google Foundation Grant Scam, people are receiving an email from a so-called Google Foundation.
 Cheesy, right?
 The message of this variation of Google Awards Scam states:

 “We wish to congratulate you on this note for being selected as a major customer this year.
 This promotion was set-up to encourage the active users of Google search engine and the Google ancillary services and confirmed by our co-sponsors Visa*/MasterCard* International.

 Google is now the biggest search engine worldwide and in an effort to make sure that it remains the most widely used search engine, we ran an online e-mail beta test in which your email address won Eight Hundred and Sixty-Four Thousand Great British Pounds.

 Do e-mail the Foundation Board office at once with the Verification and Funds release form below for validation of your grant.
 You are also advised to contact our Google Payment Coordinator (Mr. Jeremy Allison via the above email) with the following details below to avoid unnecessary delay and complications.

 CONTACT: Mr. Jeremy Allison Google Foundation Board (UK)

 MANDATORY VERIFICATION AND FUNDS RELEASE FORM -Residential Address: -Tel (Mobile): -Nationality/Country: -Full Name: -Age/Sex: -E-mail Address: -Occupation/Position: -What is your comment on Google Foundation?